 There are several articles/blogs on LinkedIn by experts in fields, spreading knowledge about the latest innovations in their sector and what the future might look like.
 No doubt, nearly 80% of people keep themselves updated with industry news through LinkedIn.

-Moreover, more than half a percentage of people agree that LinkedIn helps them build relations (professional) with colleagues and also improves their reputation.
+Moreover, more than half a percentage of people agree that LinkedIn helps them build professional connections with colleagues and also improves their professional visibility.

 Click vs. Share